-- Those on which we have recently consulted, i.e. the addition, removal or amendment of any matter on which we have already consulted in accordance with our special consultative procedure - Minor changes to service descriptions after a service review, e.g. changes to the frequency and hours of a service that result in the same, or a better, level of service - Changes to the descriptions of services or service groupings as a result of an areawide service review, as long as there is no significant increase in cost.
+Those that have recently been consulted on, i.e. the addition, removal or amendment of any matter on which there has already been consultation in accordance with the special consultative procedure

+- > Minor changes to service descriptions after a service review, e.g. changes to the frequency and hours of a service that result in the same, or a better, level of service - Changes to the descriptions of services or service groupings as a result of an area-wide service review, as long as there is no significant increase in cost.